Swift and Bluetooth Integration

 }

 Integrating Bluetooth in your Swift apps opens up possibilities for interacting with various BLE devices.
-By leveraging CoreBluetooth’s capabilities as explained above, you can control peripherals or gather data from sensors wirelessly.
+By using CoreBluetooth’s capabilities as explained above, you can control peripherals or gather data from sensors wirelessly.
 With practice, you can build more complex and robust Bluetooth-enabled applications.

 Remember that that’s just the tip of the iceberg; deeper dives into CoreBluetooth will expose advanced features like state preservation and restoration, peer-to-peer connectivity, and more.
 Happy coding!